-Whoever marries or has nonmarital sexual intercourse with a person he or she knows is a blood relative and such relative is in fact related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class C felony.
-A person who committes a Class C felony can be fined up to \$100,000 and/or imprisoned for up to 40 years.
+Whoever marries or has nonmarital sexual intercourse with a person he or she knows is a blood relative and such relative is in fact related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class F felony.
+A person who commits a Class F felony can be fined up to \$25,000 and/or imprisoned for up to 12 years and 6 months.